qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 intuitions confirmed.

 ### Combat styles
-The three different means of combat aren't mutually exclusive, so they took up three fields in my chart, but practically speaking it only makes sense to consider them together.
+**The three different means of combat aren't mutually exclusive**, so they took up three fields in my chart, but practically speaking it only makes sense to consider them together.
 When I was assembling the list, I had a few ideas of what they might indicate – melee combat leading to a sort of heedless-charge,